Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

 Now $\Omega$ is closed set with empty interior.
-Moreover if we take a point in $\Omega$, any neighborhood contains an interval and thus its boundary.
+Moreover, if we take a point in $\Omega$, any of its neighborhood contains some image of the interval $I_\infty$ since $\Omega$ has zero measure, and thus its boundary.
 Hence no point is isolated, and $\Omega$ is a Cantor set.
 Which leads to the following proposition,